alapolloni/todo.txt-py/README.md

 ## Attribution ##
-- This is conversion of https://github.com/ginatrapani/todo.txt-cli/blob/master/todo.sh
+- This is a conversion of https://github.com/ginatrapani/todo.txt-cli/blob/master/todo.sh
 - Most of the colorization code originally came from https://github.com/abztrakt/ya-todo-py/blob/master/todo.py. ( which i think came from Shane Koster <shane.koster@gmail.com> )